fygo97/Matlab-Connector/documentation/user/README.md

 where `language` is an element of `{'sql', 'mongo', 'cypher'}`, `'namespace'` is the name of the namespace the query targets in the database and `queryString` is the string passed to the database.

 > **Note:**
 > For Mongo queries the namespace argument is necessary for the creation and deletion of data structures in the backend.
 For SQL queries the namespace argument has no consequence and thus does not need to be set.
-In the following examples we will therefore use `""` as namespace argument.
+In the following examples we will therefore use `""` as namespace argument for SQL.

 ### Executing SQL-queries
+>**Note:** For relational query results most primitive types used in our tests were cast to Matlab types.
+Edge cases were returned as Java objects in the table and will currently still have to be handled by the user.

 Let us look at some practical examples
 ```matlab
 conn.query( "sql", "", "DROP TABLE IF EXISTS test" );